oconnorian3/allthingsspace/README.md

  * The about us section

     * This section gives some information on what the club is about , when meetings are and on what it is the club does.
-    * There os also an image of a man using a telescope just to again emphasizewhat it is the club is about.
+    * There is also an image of a man using a telescope just to again emphasize what it is the club is about.

     ![](assets/images/screenshot-of-about-us-section.png)